awsdocs/amazon-lex-developer-guide/doc_source/lambda-input-response-format.md

 ### sessionAttributes<a name="lambda-response-sessionAttributes"></a>

 Optional\.
 If you include the `sessionAttributes` field it can be empty\.
-If you want Amazon Lex to include any session attributes in the response to the client application, your Lambda function must return them in this field\.
+If your Lambda function doesn't return session attributes, the last known `sessionAttributes` passed via the API or Lambda function remain\.
 For more information, see the [PostContent](API_runtime_PostContent.md) and [PostText](API_runtime_PostText.md) operations\.

 ```
   "sessionAttributes": {